-Set Operations in LINQ using C#
+Set Operators in LINQ using C#

-In this article, I am going to discuss Set Operations in LINQ using C#.
+In this article, I am going to discuss Set Operators in LINQ using C#.
 Please read our previous article where we discussed OfType operators in LINQ with some examples.
 As part of this article, we are going to discuss the following concepts.

 - What are Set Operations in LINQ?